Yachting.fr remains open during the May long weekends!

 Applications requiring low friction

-Composit pulleys are made of composite materials, offering an excellent compromise between strength and lightness .
-They are an alternative to metal pulleys, with good resistance to UV and salt water.
+Composite blocks are made from composite materials, offering an excellent compromise between strength and lightness.
+They are an alternative to metal blocks, with good resistance to UV and saltwater.

 Friction, from 20mm to 57mm.